linvinus/AltYo/README.md

 ```

 * Q) when resizing terminal, lines break, if you are running Zsh
-* A) bug is described there https://bbs.archlinux.org/viewtopic.php?pid=1246865
+* A) bug is described there https://bugzilla.gnome.org/show_bug.cgi?id=708213 and there https://bbs.archlinux.org/viewtopic.php?pid=1246865
-  you need to apply patch (https://bbs.archlinux.org/viewtopic.php?pid=1246865#p1246865).
+  ~~you need to apply patch (https://bbs.archlinux.org/viewtopic.php?pid=1246865#p1246865).
   to resolve that.
-  for ubuntu users, patched vte available in this ppa https://launchpad.net/~linvinus/+archive/vte
+  for ubuntu users, patched vte available in this ppa https://launchpad.net/~linvinus/+archive/vte~~
+  this bug resolved in vte 0.36

 * Q) Window gravity south, not working under xfwm4
 * A) it is xfwm4 bug https://bugzilla.xfce.org/show_bug.cgi?id=3634